 Anthropology for Transfer (AA-T)

-Anthropology is the study of all aspects of humans, from the time of the earliest human ancestors to contemporary societies.
-Students of anthropology learn to develop a broad perspective on humanity, apply scientific research methods, and work effectively in a multi-cultural environment.
+Anthropology is the study of all aspects of humans, from the earliest primate ancestors to contemporary societies.
+Students of anthropology learn about human evolution, apply scientific research methods, understand human cultural diversity, and learn to work effectively in a multi-cultural environment.
 These competencies can help students succeed in a global society.

 - Describe and apply anthropological perspectives and holistic approaches to cultural and biological systems.